IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 > [!NOTE]
 > This part is particularly relevant if you wrote your own language support.
 > If you rely on existing language support, most translation files mentioned below should already be created.
-> However, we still advise you to read this part to better understand which files you should modify to translate your detection rules.
+> However, you should still read this part to better understand which files you should modify to translate your detection rules.

 > [!IMPORTANT]
 > At this point, if you have not done it yet, you should read the sections [*Translating findings of a detection rule*](./DETECTION_RULE_STRUCTURE.md#translating-findings-of-a-detection-rule) and [*Reorganizing the translation tree*](./DETECTION_RULE_STRUCTURE.md#reorganizing-the-translation-tree) of *Writing new detection rules for the Sonar Cryptography Plugin* to understand how to translate the findings of a detection rule.